Émile Nelligan: Institutionalization

-In 1899, Nelligan began to exhibit odd behavior.
-He was said to have loudly recited poetry to passing strangers and slept in chapels.
-He was also experiencing hallucinations and he attempted suicide.
-He was committed to a mental hospital at the request of his parents.
-There he was diagnosed with dementia praecox (now more commonly referred to as schizophrenia).
-He did not write any poetry after being hospitalized.
+In 1899, Nelligan began exhibiting unusual behaviour.
+He loudly declaimed poetry to passing strangers, slept in chapels, and experienced hallucinations, culminating in a suicide attempt.
+At his parents' request, he was committed, aged nineteen, to the Retraite Saint-Benoît-Labre, a mental hospital run by the Brothers of Charity.
+There, he was diagnosed with dementia praecox (now referred to as schizophrenia).
+He wrote little poetry after being hospitalized.